MIT Sloan School of Management: Academics

 The curriculum is focused on action learning, which requires that students apply concepts learned in the classroom to real-world business settings.
 Courses are taught using the case method, lectures, team projects, and hands-on Action Learning Labs.
 The academic level of coursework is considered extremely demanding by business school standards, with a greater emphasis on analytical reasoning and quantitative analysis than most programs.

 Academic rigor has a strong influence on the school's culture.
 The first semester, also known as the core, is often considered the most difficult semester by design.
 Courses are graded using letter grades and on the standard five-point MIT scale.
 In its graduate programs, anything less than a 4.0 ('B') average will result in the student not being allowed to graduate.
 Unlike most business schools, MIT Sloan does not offer any academic honors at graduation, consistent with the practice throughout all of MIT.
 The philosophy behind this is that the 'honor' is in being an MIT graduate.

 MIT Sloan closely collaborates with other parts of MIT, in particular the School of Engineering, the School of Science, and the Department of Economics.
-A special joint degree program with the School of Engineering is the Leaders for Global Operations (LGO) program, where students concurrently complete an MBA and a Master of Science in Engineering.
+A special joint degree program with the School of Engineering is the Leaders for Global Operations (LGO) program, where students concurrently complete an MBA and a Master of Science in engineering.
 Another joint degree program aimed at students with more industry experience (an average of 8 to 10 years) is the System Design and Management (SDM) program, where students complete a Master of Science in Engineering and Management.
-Whereas Sloan Fellows focus primarily on management coursework, LGO and SDM fellows complete a relatively equal mixture of engineering and management coursework.

-MIT also collaborates extensively with Harvard University, and students at each institution often pursue simultaneous degrees at the other.
-MIT Sloan students can freely cross-register for courses at Harvard Business School, and vice versa—the only leading business schools to have such an agreement.
-As a result, a number of courses have been created at each institution that regularly attract cross-registered students.
-MIT Sloan and the Harvard Kennedy School offer a formal dual degree program.